 Table 1: daily recommended intake (mcg) and maximum intake levels in different population groups.

-You’d better make sure you get enough selenium into your diet!
+You’d better make sure you get enough of this mineral into your diet!

 How is it possible to know whether our selenium status is currently good enough?
 The answer is, it is not easy.
 Many studies have been performed over the years, although many of them are inconsistent with each other, with different units used for the same measurements (e.g., urinary selenium measured either in micromoles per day or in micromoles per gram creatinine) making it difficult to combine the estimates in a meta-analysis.
-Despite the fact that plasma selenium has been widely used as a marker for selenium status in several studies, it is not considered a reliable.
-Alternatively, whole-blood selenium, plasma selenoprotein P, and plasma, platelet, and whole-blood GPx activity have been used.
+Despite the fact that plasma levels have been widely used as a marker for selenium status in several studies, it is not considered a reliable.
+Alternatively, whole-blood concentrations, plasma selenoprotein P, and plasma, platelet, and whole-blood activity of glutathione peroxidase have been used.
 All these measurements can mirror the selenium status, but it’s difficult to assess which is the most reliable.

 Scientists will someday come up with a reliable test for measuring selenium status.
 On our side, what we can do is to munch a few Brazilian nuts while waiting for this new test!